chrishumboldt/renegade-flat/README.md

 }
 ```

-## Reconstruct
+## Type

-Quite simply `reconstruct` will return a new object based on the current values of the flattented object including array types.
-This is used mainly for things like API requests so that you can return the changed object in its desired shape.
-This is the most expensive operation in the library.
+The type function will just return a simple typeof result of the original input.

 ```javascript
 import { flat } from '@renegaderocks/flat'